DANCING IN THE CABBAGE PATCH Guide

 About pmss_editor

 The editor, Helen Wykle, was born at Pine Mountain Settlement School in Southeastern Kentucky.
-She graduated from Berea College in 1964 with a B.A. in Art and continued studies in Studio Arts at Ohio University and Art History at Tulane University.
-Both experiences led to the completion of an M.A. in Art History at San Jose State University in 1987.
-She taught Art and Art History for the University of KY at Maysville, KY, Gavilan College, and San Diego City College in California.
-Her five-year employment at UC San Diego in the Library Visual Resources and Main Reference Services departments led to a Master's Degree in Library and Information Science from Berkeley in 1987 and a left turn as a Sr. Museum Scientist for the UC Irvine School of the Arts (1987-1992).
-In 1992 she returned with her family to Appalachia and began a second career as faculty at Warren Wilson College Pew Library and the Art department, followed in 1995 as Assoc.
-Prof. at the University of North Carolina at Asheville as Public Services Librarian and Director of Special Collections.
-Full retirement in 2013 allowed a focus on the Pine Mountain Settlement School as a member of the Board of Trustees and work with her cousin, Ann Angel Eberhard.
-Helen and Ann, recently retired from the Smithsonian, continued their development and digitization of the Archive of the Pine Mountain Settlement School Collections that began in 2010.
+Both parents were students at PMSS and later employees.
+William Hayes was the Farm Manager and Fern Hayes, the Secretary to multiple Directors.
+Helen graduated from Berea College in 1964 with a B.A. in Art.
+Further study of Painting at Ohio Univ. and Art History at Tulane University led to the completion of an M.A. in Art History (1987) at San Jose State University.
+She taught Art and Art History for the University of KY at Maysville, and at Gavilan College, and San Diego City College in California.
+A five-year employment at UC San Diego in the Library of Visual Resources and the Main Reference Services department led to a M.L.A. at UC Berkeley in Library and Information Science (1987) and as Sr. Museum Scientist for the UC Irvine School of the Arts (1987-1992).
+In 1992 a return with her family to Appalachia began a second academic career as faculty at Warren Wilson College Pew Library and the Art Department, followed in 1995 by a longer tenue as Assoc.
+Prof. at the University of NC Asheville as Public Services Librarian and Director of Special Collections.
+Retirement in 2013 allowed a focus on the Pine Mountain Settlement School Collections and the initiation of volunteer work on the archive with her cousin, Ann Angel Eberhard, recently retired from the Smithsonian.
+This is the 15th year of continued development and selective digitization of the Pine Mountain Settlement School Collections.